rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 sectioning node, or (3) the algorithm needs to continue with the last child of an unassociated sibling.

-Obviously, this approach requires the ability to reliably determine if the node is in relationship with a given section, regardless whether a node strictly belongs to one of the section's subsections or not (hint: associate with one section only).
+Obviously, this approach requires the ability to reliably determine if a node is related to a given section, regardless whether that node strictly belongs to one of the section's subsections or not (hint: associate with one section only).

 <!-- ======================================================================= -->
 ## conclusions

 (1) Only the top-level nodes of a section are needed to support transformations.
 It is not required to have knowledge of all the nodes of a section.
-If needed, this information can be recreated by traversing the top-level nodes.
+If needed, this information can be regained by traversing the top-level nodes.

 (2) It is preferable, if an algorithm could start directly with a top-level node.
 That is, because the search for the initial top-level node would then be